fyliu/docker-mkdocs/docs/poetry.md

+# Poetry

+Poetry is a virtual environment and dependency manager, builder and publisher for python.
+We are using it as a tool to update our python dependencies.

+The configuration file, `pyproject.toml` in the project root, contains the list of dependencies.
+From there, we can export a `requirements.txt` file for use with pip, which we use in our `Dockerfile`.

 ## How to add poetry to the image

 Adding poetry to the image lets us manage the project dependencies without installing it on the host machine.